drewboardman/drewboardman.github.io/_posts/2020-1-14-blackbird-operator.md

 aggregate      = sum .: map
 ```

-And there you have it, creating a point-free version of our original function
+There you have it, creating a point-free version of our original function
 using the infix operator form of the blackbird combinator.